Kunika007/Predictive-pulse-Harnessing-Machine/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Authors
-- **Kunika Ahirwar** - Project Lead

 ## Acknowledgments
 - Medical insights and domain expertise
 - Dataset from healthcare analytics initiative